LLNL/shroud/docs/functions.rst

 ----------------

 Shroud provides some additional file static function which are inserted at the beginning of the wrapped code.
+Some helper functions are used to communicate between C and Fortran.
+They are global and written into the *fmt.C_impl_utility* file.
+The names of these files will have *C_prefix* prefixed to create unique names.

 C helper functions